ARTICLE I – Name, Form of Organization, and Purpose:

 ARTICLE VIII – Committees:

 8.1 Committees.
-The President shall appoint Committee Chairman as may be necessary to carry out the duties of the Corporation.
-The following are permanent committees: Junior Golf; Senior Golf; and Scholarship.
+The President shall appoint Committee Chairperson(s) as may be necessary to carry out the duties of the TCGA.
+The following are permanent committees: Junior Golf; Senior Golf; Women’s Golf, and Scholarship.

 8.2 Junior Golf.
-The Junior Golf Committee shall be responsible to schedule and conduct all official TCGA Junior competitions.
+The Junior Golf Committee shall be responsible to schedule and conduct all official TCGA Junior competitions and events.

 8.3 Senior Golf.
-The Senior Golf Committee shall be responsible to schedule and conduct all official TCGA Senior competitions.
+The Senior Golf Committee shall be responsible to schedule and conduct all official TCGA Senior competitions and events.

 ARTICLE IX – Competition Rules:

-9.1 All competitions shall be conducted in accordance with the U.S.G.A.
-Rules of Golf and with local rules as published by the Golf Course at the competition.
+9.1 All competitions shall be conducted in accordance with TCGA Policies, the USGA Rules of Golf, and with any approved local rules.